 WILLIAM ALVERSON, BEN ARNOLD, DON BARNEY, JOSÉ BRAS, ADELE BURT BROWN, JIM CECIL, KATE COVINGTON, JON ELLIOTT, AMELIA GROETSCH, PAM HAMMONDS, JOHN-MARK HACK, ROBIN HICKS, MARLON HURST, RHONDA JACKSON, JANE KELTON, DELMA PEOPLES, BRENDA PETERSON, LINDA REEB, HARRY RICHART, MICHAEL RINTAMAA, JOSHUA SANTANA, HOLLY SALISBURY, JANET SCOTT, SUGAR SLABAUGH, CAROL SPOTTS, FRANK SPRAGENS, PAULA TAYLOR, JOE TACKETT, GEORGE ZACK

-The 125+ teachers who have taught at CMA over the years hold bachelor of music degrees from a number of conservatories and universities.
-Two-thirds of them have completed master’s or doctorate degrees in music, or are currently working on them.
+The 100+ teachers who have taught at CMA over the years hold bachelor of music degrees from a number of conservatories and universities.
+One-half of them have completed master’s or doctorate degrees in music, or are currently working on them.
 They hail from 26 different states and 15 different countries.

 Erin Walker Bliss - Director